-"When I first joined my current company, I had big plans to overhaul the existing sales team and send them on a business development workshop weekend.
-Most of the employees ended up quitting because they didn't understand what this growth opportunity would have allowed them.
-Looking back, what I should have done was build stronger rapport with my new team before sending them on a weekend workshop.
-They felt it was a punishment of some sort which wasn't the case at all.
-I learned my lesson, hired some stellar sales staff, and forged ahead!
+"(Situation) When I first joined my current company, the mandate was to focus on the professional growth of the team.
+(Task) I had big plans to overhaul the existing sales team and send them on a business development workshop weekend.
+(Action) Once I announced this plan, I lost of the employees ended up quitting because they didn't understand what this growth opportunity would have allowed them.
+Looking back, what I should have done was build a stronger rapport with my new team before sending them to a weekend workshop.
+They felt it was a punishment of some sort, which wasn't the case at all.
+(Result) I learned my lesson, hired some stellar sales staff, and forged ahead!
 My new team ended up gaining strong momentum and finished the year 124% above budget."

-"I took control of our company's most recent hiring fair, in the absence of our HR Manager, as she was on maternity leave.
-It was not as successful as previous hiring fairs and, despite my best efforts, I didn't see the results that I was hoping.
+"(Situation) This year our HR Manager was on maternity leave, and someone needed to take control of the company's most recent hiring fair.
+(Task) As the HR Assistant, I was next in line to take over the event.
+(Action) I worked hard to plan and leverage the few connections that I had.
+I attempted to build excitement through social media posts and our company e-newsletter.
+(Result) In the end, the hiring fair was not as successful as previous hiring fairs and, despite my best efforts, I didn't see the results that I was hoping.
 I will continue to learn the recruiting field and won't give up despite this disappointment."

-"The aforementioned lunch and learns that I created were really effective the first few times, and then flopped.
-The team morale was so low that it became apparent that everyone needed to use their lunch breaks to actually disconnect from work so they could be more effective overall.
-Looking back, I would have scheduled them every month rather than each week so as to avoid this type of burnout."
+"(Situation) Last year, I introduced the idea of 'lunch and learns' to boost team morale.
+(Task) As the Sales Manager, I noticed that the teams' energy had dwindled, and I wanted to encourage them.
+(Action) I put together a series of learning sessions, and they were well-received for the first few weeks.
+(Result) However, attendance in these sessions flopped after about six months.
+The team morale was so low that it became apparent that everyone needed to use their lunch breaks to disconnect from work so they could be more impactful overall.
+Looking back, I would have scheduled these meetings once every month rather than once each week to avoid this type of burnout."